Michael Thomas Bass

 Michael Thomas Bass, DL (6 July 1799 – 29 April 1884) was an English brewer and a Member of Parliament.
 Under his leadership, the Bass Brewery became the largest brewery in the world, and Bass the best known brand of beer in England.
-Bass represented Derby in the House of Commons as a member of the Liberal Party between 1848 and 1883 where he was an effective advocate for the brewing industry.
+Bass represented Derby in the House of Commons between 1848 and 1883, first as a Radical, and then as a member of the Liberal Party upon its founding in 1859, where he was an effective advocate for the brewing industry.
 He was a generous benefactor both in Derby, and in Burton-on-Trent where his company was based.

 Early life and career

 Bass was born at Burton-on-Trent in Staffordshire, the son of Michael Thomas Bass, who had expanded the brewery founded by his father William and made it a major exporter to Russia.
 Michael's mother, Sarah Hoskins, was the daughter of Abraham Hoskins, a prominent Burton lawyer.

 Bass attended what was then known as The Grammar School in Burton and finished his schooling in Nottingham.
 At the age of 18, he joined the family business as an apprentice when business was not going well because the Napoleonic Wars had disrupted trade with Russia.
 However, the sales of India Pale Ale in India and Southeast Asia were taking off by the 1820s.